 - BTEC Level 3 Extended Diploma DDD in a related subject and A-level Maths at grade B.

-- BTEC Level 3 Diploma DD in a related subject, with an A-level Maths at grade B.
+- BTEC Level 3 Diploma DD in a related subject and an A-level Maths at grade B.

-- BTEC Level 3 Subsidiary Diploma D in any subject, with A-levels grade BB including Maths.
+- BTEC Level 3 Subsidiary Diploma D in any subject and A-levels grade BB including Maths.

 Please check our Admissions pages for more information on other factors we use to assess applicants as well as our full GCSE requirements and accepted equivalencies in place of GCSEs.